 To understand the science behind sound transmission and sound behavior, we must first start with the basic understanding of a medium.
 A medium is any form of matter made up of molecular structure.
 This could be the air you breathe, the water in a swimming pool, the concrete floor of a factory, or the wood studs inside your walls.
 Molecules are tiny invisible cells that make up all the matter of our world.

 The boundary behavior in the animation below reminds us that sound waves are actually energy transfers from cell to cell within these mediums as we discuss in more detail in our course on the Sound Wave.
-The molecules that comprise these medium will accept the vibrations induced by a sound source, and pass the energy on to its neighboring molecules, much like doing the "wave" at a sporting event.
+The molecules that comprise these medium will accept the vibrations induced by a sound source, and pass the energy on to its neighboring molecules, much like doing the “wave” at a sporting event.
 Knowing that molecules make up wood, metal, concrete, glass, and water as well as air, this helps explain how sound is able to travel through structure as easily as it can through air.
-The following animation illustrates the concept behind this cell transfer of energy:

 The majority of our clients are interested in containing noise to within a room and combating the transmission of sound through a common surface.
 To understand the treatment process, we revisit a favorite childhood activity of playing telephone.
 Recall as a child when you could pull a string tight between two coffee cans and communicate back and forth with your friend.
 Your voice would structurally carry through the vibrations of the string, which we now know was actually energy cell transfer through the molecules of that string.
-As the following animation shows, if that string were to be cut, the common contact would disconnect and the wave would collapse.

 Today when sound energy attempts to pass from room to room through a common wall, the same phenomenon is occurring as with the string example.
 Any common contact point shared between two rooms serves the same purpose as the string.
 The studs inside a common wall and the joists inside a common floor/ceiling assembly are pulling noise back and forth structurally before delivering air borne sound to the other side.
 Note that all wall, ceiling and floor assembly systems carry a corresponding value that helps measure their ability to combat sound transmission.
 This value is called the Sound Transmission Coefficient and is covered in its own STC course here at the Academy.